July 12, 2019

 The Pepsi Fleet?

 Pepsi's operations behind the Iron Curtain began in 1959, during the American Cultural Exhibition in Moscow.
-This exhibition, best known for the Kitchen Debate between Khrushchev and Kennedy, also saw Khrushchev sampling the beverage.
+This exhibition, best known for the Kitchen Debate between Khrushchev and Nixon, also saw Khrushchev sampling the beverage.
 In 1972, Pepsi finally reached an agreement with the Soviets, giving them exclusivity in the Soviet cola market until 1985.
 The Soviets, unwilling to spend hard currency on a luxury beverage, instead chose to trade vodka to Pepsico, which would be sold in the US.

 But in 1989, the volume of Pepsi's business in the USSR had grown to the point that they needed more than just vodka to trade.
 In exchange, the Soviets offered 17 submarines and three surface warships, including a cruiser, a destroyer, and a frigate.
 Pepsi promptly turned around and sold the obsolete vessels for scrap.
 Briefly, this made Pepsico the owner of the world's 6th-largest navy, or possibly the 6th-largest submarine force on the planet.